Substance use disorders and the COVID-19 pandemic

 Alcohol and Drug Misuse

-VHA has many resources to help Veterans and their loved ones answer questions, find support, get treatment, and recover.
-Please click on the tabs above to find information on some of these resources.
+Fortunately, there are proven ways to help Veterans recover from alcohol or drug use disorders.
+VA has many resources to help Veterans and their loved ones get answers to their questions, find support, access treatment, and recover.
+Please click on the tabs above for information on some of these resources.

-You may be wondering if you have symptoms of a substance use disorder.
-One way of determining that is to take a brief confidential assessment.
-Only you will see the results of this brief screen.
-None of the results are stored or sent anywhere.
-You can choose to print a copy of the results for your own records or to give to your physician or a mental health professional.
+Are you wondering if you have symptoms of a substance use disorder?
+One way to find out is taking a brief, anonymous and confidential assessment.
+Only you will see the results of this brief screen, and none of the results are stored or sent anywhere.
+You can also choose to print a copy of the results, either for your own records or to share with your physician or a mental health professional.